 - Royalty fees and advertising fund revenue increased due to an increase in the number of franchised clinics in operation during the current period, along with continued sales growth in existing franchised clinics.
-As of September 30, 2023 and 2022, there were 778 and 690 franchised clinics in operation, respectively. - Franchise fees increased due to the impact of greater accelerated revenue recognition resulting from the terminated franchise license agreements in the current year period compared to the prior period. - Software fees revenue increased due to an increase in our franchised clinic base and the related revenue recognition over the term of the franchise agreement as described above. - Other revenues primarily consisted of merchant income associated with credit card transactions.
+As first quarter of September 30, 2023 and 2022, there 2023.
+There were 778 and 690 franchised clinics in operation, respectively. - Franchise fees increased due to no such comparable events during the impact first quarter of greater accelerated revenue recognition resulting from the terminated franchise license agreements in the current year period compared to the prior period.
+2024. - Software fees revenue increased due to an increase in our franchised clinic base and the related revenue recognition over the term of the franchise agreement, as described above. in "Revenue Recognition" in Note 1, Nature of Operations and Summary of Significant Accounting Policies, to our condensed consolidated financial statements included in this Quarterly Report on Form 10-Q. - Other revenues primarily consisted of merchant income associated with credit card transactions.

-Cost of Revenues 2023 2022 Change from Percent Change from Prior Year Prior Year (as restated) Three Months Ended September 30, \$ 2,604,100 \$ 2,337,095 \$ 267,005 11.4 % Nine Months Ended September 30, \$ 7,674,296 \$ 6,705,169 \$ 969,127 14.5 %
+Cost of Revenues Change from Prior Year Percent Change from Prior Year 2023 2022 (as restated) Three Months Ended September 30, \$ 2,604,100 \$ 2,337,095 \$ 267,005 11.4 % Nine Months Ended September 30, \$ 7,674,296 \$ 6,705,169 \$ 969,127 14.5 % Three Months Ended March 31, 2024 2023 Change from Prior Year Percent Change from Prior Year Cost of Revenues \$ 2,716,076 \$ 2,474,685 \$ 241,391 9.8 %

-For the three months ended September 30, 2023, as compared with the three months ended September 30, 2022, the total cost of revenues increased, primarily due to an increase in regional developer royalties and sales commissions of \$0.2 million.
-For the nine months ended September 30, 2023, as compared with the nine months ended September 30, 2022, the total cost of revenues increased, primarily due to an increase in regional developer royalties and sales commissions of \$0.8 million and a decrease in upfront regional developer contra cost of revenue expense of \$0.1 million.
+For the three months ended September 30, 2023 March 31, 2024, as compared with the three months ended September 30, 2022 March 31, 2023, the total cost of revenues increased primarily due to an increase in regional developer royalties and sales commissions of \$0.2 million.
+For the nine months ended September 30, 2023, as compared with the nine months ended September 30, 2022, the total cost of revenues increased, primarily due to an increase in regional developer royalties and sales commissions of \$0.8 million and a decrease in upfront regional developer contra cost of revenue expense of \$0.1 million. \$0.2 million.